ivansojivarghese/SC4000-Machine-Learning/README.md

 ### Step 8: Direct TTA inferencing (& possible ensembling) of LoRA adapters (from Folds), or with single LoRa adapter from the best Fold, using the quantized 8-bit final model.
 Pairwise TTA (symmetrization) also implemented.

 What was actually done (for final model):
-- Single LoRa adapter from the best Fold (Fold 0) used with the quantized 8-bit final model.
 - Single LoRa adapter derived from reference [Inference Gemma-2 9b 4-bit QLoRA](https://www.kaggle.com/code/emiz6413/inference-gemma-2-9b-4-bit-qlora/notebook) - but applied to 8-bit quantized model instead of 4-bit.
 Training details of how this LoRa adapter was derived is [here](https://www.kaggle.com/code/emiz6413/training-gemma-2-9b-4-bit-qlora-fine-tuning?scriptVersionId=187770530).
   * Reference used 4-bit quantized Gemma 2 9b Instruct uploaded by [unsloth](https://huggingface.co/unsloth/gemma-2-9b-it-bnb-4bit) team as a base-model and added LoRA adapters and trained for 1 epoch.
+- Single LoRa adapters from Folds derived in Step 5 comes close in performance to the highly trained version as above.
+However, they were unreliable.
+- TTA inferencing and (pairwise symmetrization) improved the final scores.
+Ensembling of LoRa adapters from Folds, or ensembling of TTA outputs (and symmetrization) from individual adapters, resulted in memory issues and was not feasible.

 Explanation: